-Citizenship: American.
 San Diego, California

-Cynthia Matzke is a marine biologist, professor and documentarian with a passion for exploring remote ocean ecosystems.
-Her research interests have compelled her to sail over 6,500 nautical miles to study marine debris in both the Eastern and Western Pacific Gyres.
-A lifelong love of filming whales and sharks has brought her eye to eye with some rare species in some unusual places.
+Cynthia Matzke is a marine ecologist, professor and documentarian with a passion for exploring remote ocean ecosystems, from tropical reefs to the Earth’s poles.
+A lifelong love of filming whales and sharks has brought her eye-to-eye with some rare species in unusual places.

 Email Cynthia: firstname.lastname@example.org